crosleyzack/daily_wallpaper/README.md

 # random_desktop_quote

-Generates a background on restart which picks and image and quote.
+Generates a daily wallpaper by pairing an image from `assets/wallpapers` and a quote from `data/quotes.json`

-Run `task install` to setup execution on startup and cron.

-Put desired base wallpapers in `wallpapers` directory and quotes in `quotes.json` (schema below).

-Wallpapers can be generated locally with `task create` and set as wallpaper on a gnome desktop with `task set`
+# Quick Start

+## To Use This Wallpaper

 `task sync` will pull todays wallpaper from the github repository.
-Daily wallpaper should be generated at midnight.
+Daily wallpaper should be generated at midnight. `task set` will set the wallpaper as the background (only works as written on gnome).

-On startup, cron will run pull desktop from github repository and set it as the current wallpaper.

-To create your own wallpaper locally, run `create_wallpaper.sh` and `set_wallpaper.sh` with appropriate args or `task create` and `task set`
+Run `task install` to setup pull daily wallpaper on startup and on 6am morning cron.

+## Use My Own Wallpapers

+To use your own wallpapers and quotes, you can fork the repo change the source `src/sync_wallpaper.sh` pulls the image from.

+To run locally only, update `install.sh` to have cron and startup run `src/create_wallpaper.sh` rather than `src/sync_wallpaper.sh`.
+You can grab the code from `task create` to run this in a docker container.

 # Today's Wallpaper